sonnguyen2000-github/saymee-react-native-otp-input/README.md

 ## Dependencies

 ### NOTES:

-From version 1.3.10: We use @react-native-community/clipboard to handle the clipboard in this package, So you should install @react-native-community/clipboard
+From version 1.3.10: We use @react-native-clipboard/clipboard to handle the clipboard in this package, So you should install @react-native-community/clipboard

-`npm install --save @react-native-community/clipboard` or
+`npm install --save@react-native-clipboard/clipboard`
+or
-`yarn add @react-native-community/clipboard`
+`yarn add @react-native-clipboard/clipboard`

 ## Basic Usage